SreeXD/LibXD/README.md

 A 3D webpage for library management in schools and universities

 ### Features
-- Create your own user library with books and students
+- Users can create their own user library by signing up
-- Add books to the user library using their respective isbns
+- Allows users to adds books and students to the user library and lend out books to students
-- Add details about students before lending books
-- Keep track of currently lent out books and the students who borrowed them
+- keeps track of lent out books, due dates and the students who borrowed them

 ### Tech stack
 The project is built using Next JS and uses Sequelize ORM to connect to a MySQL database